OlgierdL/psw-linked-list/sprawozdanie.md

 103
 104
 Trying to add more items after decreasing max size.
-Getting 98 from list.
-Getting 99 from list.
 Removed two items.
-Putting 0 in list.
+Putting data in list.
 100
 101
 102
 103
 104
 0
-Putting 1 in list.
+Putting data in list.
 100
 101
 102